What is a low risk pregnancy?

 Can I eat and drink liquids during labor?

-How do I know I'm in labor?
+How do I know when I’m in labor?

-Every birth is different.
+Every delivery is different.

 Indalecio Allende #4, Colonia San Rafael (near Mercado Juan de Dios).